-Being bookish types in the 70s, it was inevitable the Middle Earth would feature in Led Zeppelin’s oeuvre and their combination of some folk-rock influenced instrumentation with lyrics that transpose some of their out-their romanticism onto the perspective of the adventurers, this is headily compelling stuff.
+Being bookish types in the ’70s, it was inevitable that Middle Earth would feature in Led Zeppelin’s oeuvre and their combination of some folk-rock influenced instrumentation with lyrics that transpose some of their out-there romanticism onto the perspective of the adventurers, this is headily compelling stuff.

 Are killer clowns really pop-punk?
 We guess so.
 Basically a warning against getting caught-up with Stephen King’s infamously predatory shapeshifter, this 100mph cut set not only the tone for the Californian icons’ debut LP but it gave the band the name that would stick for coming close on three decades now.
 Appearing just over the horizon from Tommy Lee Wallace’s 1990 miniseries, it’s debatable whether this Losers’ Club were more influenced by the door-stop novel or Tim Curry’s iconically creepy performance, but we must admit the by-product remains spookily great regardless.

-(Douglas Adams – So Long, And Thanks For All The Fish, 1984)
+Based On: Douglas Adams – So Long, And Thanks For All The Fish (1984)

 At this stage, we probably should have stopped being surprised by the range of sources from which A Perfect Circle seem able to draw influence.
-Regardless, this cracker from latest album Eat The Elephant, based on Douglas Adams’ classic, classically British sci-fi comedy novel-turned-radio-play still caused a few raised eyebrows.
+Regardless, this cracker from Eat The Elephant, based on Douglas Adams’ classic, classically British sci-fi comedy novel-turned-radio-play still caused a few raised eyebrows.
 (That title is the message left by the dolphins as they departed Earth just before it was demolished to make way for the hyperspace bypass, in case you didn’t know.)
-It might be one of the more upbeat-sounding songs on the LP, but the lyrics (“Signal the final curtain-call, in all its atomic pageantry…”) are loaded with a whimsical yet sardonic sense of darkness.
-Main songwriter Billy Howerdel has commented on it being inspired by grief and cold realisation at the recent loss of so many musical heroes in such a short space of time.
+It might be one of the more upbeat-sounding songs on the LP, but the lyrics (‘Signal the final curtain call, in all its atomic pageantry…’) are loaded with a whimsical yet sardonic sense of darkness.
+Main songwriter Billy Howerdel has commented on it being inspired by grief and cold realisation at the loss of so many musical heroes in such a short space of time.
 He certainly found a creative way of expressing that sentiment…

 Aside from perhaps Tolkien’s Middle Earth exploration, no other literary series has proven as bountiful for metal exploration as Lovecraft’s Cthulhu Mythos.
 There are far more famous examples, of course (Metallica, cough) but the sheer twisted savagery of this entrail-encrusted slab off Blessed Are The Sick has to be our pick for its wilfully strange evocation of those books’ nightmarishly unhinged content.